 As a business owner, you can receive many types of phone calls, including some from automated systems.
-They range from unsolicited recorded robocalls (which are often scams), to conversational systems that perform a task on behalf of a single user (like booking an appointment).
 This article will help you understand the difference between trusted automated systems and scams.

 How to identify legitimate calls from Google